 Andrew is widely known for his interpretation of Leporello in Don Giovanni, which he has performed with such companies as the Lyric Opera of Kansas City, Sarasota Opera, Opera Pacific, and in his début with Arizona Opera.
 He also performed Basilio in Il barbiere di Siviglia with several companies such as Lyric Opera of Kansas City, Opera Omaha, and Opera Cleveland.
 Mr. Gangestad’s recent international highlights include Ramfis in Aïda with the Bregenz Festival in Austria; the title role in Le nozze di Figaro at the Macao International Music Festival; and his Welsh National Opera début as Ramfis in Aïda.

-Andrew’s extensive list of concert engagements include Händel’s Messiah with the Charleston Symphony Orchestra and Pacific Symphony; Mozart’s Coronation Mass and Haydn’s The Creation with the State College Chorale Society (Pennsylvania); Beethoven’s Missa Solemnis with the Berkshire Choral Festival; Beethoven’s Ninth Symphony with the Columbus Symphony Orchestra and Duluth Superior Symphony Orchestra; Verdi’s Requiem with the Kalamazoo Symphony Orchestra; soloist in Honegger’s Jeanne d’Arc au bûcher with Oregon Bach Festival under Marin Alsop; and Tan Dun’s Theatre Orchestral II: Re with the Duluth Superior Symphony Orchestra.
+Andrew’s extensive list of concert engagements include Händel’s Messiah with the Charleston Symphony Orchestra and Pacific Symphony; Mozart’s Coronation Mass and Haydn’s The Creation with the State College Chorale Society (Pennsylvania); Beethoven’s Missa Solemnis with the Berkshire Choral Festival; Beethoven’s Ninth Symphony with the Columbus Symphony Orchestra and Duluth Superior Symphony Orchestra; Verdi’s Requiem with the Kalamazoo Symphony Orchestra; soloist in Honegger’s Jeanne d’Arc au bûcher with Oregon Bach Festival under Marin Alsop; Tan Dun’s Theatre Orchestral II: Re and Mozart's Requiem with the Duluth Superior Symphony Orchestra.

 Additional engagements include performances as Nourabad in Les pêcheurs de perles with Pittsburgh Opera; Der Tod in Der Kaiser von Atlantis with Cincinnati Opera; Rodolfo in La sonnambula with Michigan Opera Theatre; Ramfis in Aïda with Hawaii Opera Theater; Colline in La bohème with New York City Opera, Kentucky Opera, Arizona Opera, and Opera Pacific; Ferrando in Il trovatore with Minnesota Opera and Toledo Opera; the title role in Le nozze di Figaro with Lyric Opera of Kansas City and Bellingham Music Festival; Commendatore in Don Giovanni in his début with Opera Theatre of Saint Louis; Nourabad in Les pêcheurs de perles, Banquo in Macbeth, and Candy in Of Mice and Men with Sarasota Opera; Sparafucile in Rigoletto with Sacramento Opera; Timur in Turandot with Kentucky Opera; and Ramfis in Aïda and Angelotti in Tosca with the former Opera Pacific.